 But Abram and Sarai (his wife) took the fulfillment of God’s promise into their own hands by deciding to help God along by Abram and Hagar (Sarai’s servant) conceiving and bringing forth a child on their own.
 His name was Ishmael and he is called the child of the flesh!

 God, being faithful to His promise, gave Abram (now called Abraham – see Gn.17:5) and Sarai (now called Sara – see Gn.17:15) the promised son even though Sara was now ninety years of age (see Gn.17:17) and well past the age of child bearing.

 Things did not go well in Abraham’s household, and after a period of time he put Hagar and Ishmael out of his house.

-The Apostle Paul uses Ishmael and Isaac to give us a powerful and insightful allegorical story of the two ages (see Learning Activities #23 and #24) which are the Old Covenant and the New Covenant (see Learning Activities #27, 28 and 29).
+The Apostle Paul uses Ishmael and Isaac to give us a powerful and insightful allegorical story of the two biblical ages of time (see Learning Activities #23 and #24) which are the Old Covenant and the New Covenant (see Learning Activities #27, 28 and 29).

 5. Read Galatians 4:21–31.

 It is quite obvious from reading the passage above that there were some Christians in the Galatian church who had a desire to place themselves back under the law of the Old Covenant (Does that sound familiar to you?).
 Paul uses this allegory in an attempt to reorient their thinking.
 We know it is an allegory and it is speaking of the two ages (covenants) because Paul clearly says so in verse twenty-four.

 The bondwoman of verse twenty-two is Hagar and the one being born of the flesh by her is Ishmael.
 The freewoman is Sara and the one being born of her is Isaac.